andreibolba/andreibolba/README.md

 - 👋 Hello, I’m @andreibolba.
-- 👀 I’m interested in C# & Angular.
+- 👀 I’m interested in C# & Angular/React.
 - 🌱 I’m currently learning Full Stack.
 - 💞️ I’m looking to collaborate on a Full Stack Application.
 - 📫 How to reach me @andreibolba on Instagram.
-- 💻 Currently working on a internships management app with C# REST API and Angular.
-- 💻 Working at Industrail Software in Bucharest from 1st June 2023.
+- 💻 Working at Principal 33 in Brasov from 1st May 2024.
 <!---
 andreibolba/andreibolba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.